fchagua/finHelp/README.md

-Created API endpoint to create a new stock from body (POST API endpoint) Created API endpoint to update a current stock from body based on stock id (UPDATE API endpoint)
+Created API endpoint to create a new stock from body (POST API endpoint) Created API endpoint to update a current stock from body based on stock id (UPDATE API endpoint) Created API endpoint to delete a current stock from database (DELETE API endpoint)

 Always try to create a new dto for the task at hand (POST, PUT) because it will help structure requests and modify code in the future